William (book): William's Double Life

-While the other Outlaws are away on holiday William occupies himself by trespassing in the gardens of a property called The Laburnams.
-Each day for a week William steals substantial quantities of fruit from The Laburnams' Orchard and a total of some 200 fish from the pond.
+While the other Outlaws are away on holiday, William occupies himself by trespassing in the gardens of a property called The Laburnams.
+Each day for a week, William steals substantial quantities of fruit from the Laburnams' orchard and a total of some 200 fish from the pond.
 After being caught in the act by Miss Murgatroyd, William fakes being his own better socially adapted brother, Algernon.
-For several days William's alter ego, Algernon, is able to dissuade Miss Murgatroid from reporting his felony to his father.
+For several days, William's alter ego, Algernon, can dissuade Miss Murgatroid from reporting his felony to his father.
 When Miss Murgatroyd does finally visit his home to expose his crimes, such is the identity confusion that William's parents believe that she is deranged.

 William's pleasure in his amoral activities and the successful theft of 200 fish is sufficient that he faces the unspecified denouement with complete insouciance.

 William and the Waxwork Prince

-When William is "kept in" at school by the headmaster, Old Markie, on the day of the local fair, the Outlaws steal a waxwork figure from one of the tents which is substituted for William.
+When William is "kept in" at school by the headmaster, Old Markie, on the day of the local fair, the Outlaws steal a waxwork figure from one of the tents, which is substituted for William.
 William, carried away by their success, then attempts to impersonate a waxwork at the fair.
 The attempt appears to go badly.
-Ultimately the stolen waxwork is returned undamaged and the waxwork proprietor puts profit before principle.
+Ultimately, the stolen waxwork is returned undamaged, and the waxwork proprietor puts profit before principle.

-The headmaster's use of corporal punishment is accepted without question by William but the author demonstrates a finer love of natural justice by paying back Old Markie with "one of the worst attacks of arthritis in his right arm (that) he'd had for a long time".
+The headmaster's use of corporal punishment is accepted unquestionably by William, but the author demonstrates a finer love of natural justice by paying back Old Markie with "one of the worst attacks of arthritis in his right arm (that) he'd had for a long time".

 William the Showman

 William and the Outlaws decide to put on their own waxwork show.
 In the course of the preparations for the show, the Outlaws demonstrate the poverty of their education.
 The first show ends in a fight between the Outlaw's "waxworks" and a rival local gang, the Hubert Laneites.
-A second attempt leads William to break into the grounds of The Hall in order to steal flowers.
-Here he bumps into Rosemary Verney who is about to be interviewed, against her will, for a society magazine.
+A second attempt leads William to break into the grounds of The Hall to steal flowers.
+Here he bumps into Rosemary Verney, who is about to be interviewed against her will for a society magazine.
 The two switch places.
-The bogus waxwork show is a huge success but the interview is not.
-Rosemary is sent away to boarding school an outcome for which she is extremely grateful as she has no wish to continue to live with her self-obsessed mother.
+The bogus waxwork show is a huge success, but the interview is not.
+Rosemary is sent away to boarding school, an outcome for which she is extremely grateful, as she has no wish to continue to live with her self-obsessed mother.